Doctor of Education

 The flexible delivery format allows you to stay in your community and continue working full-time.
 The majority of the coursework will be delivered online with opportunities to come to campus for summer intensive sessions.

-Interdisciplinary cohorts of 15 to 20 doctoral students will journey together, alongside their supervisors and instructors to foster life-long professional networks and invest in scholar-practitioner communities world-wide.
+Interdisciplinary cohorts will journey together, alongside their supervisors and instructors to foster life-long professional networks and invest in scholar-practitioner communities world-wide.

 Through your Practice-Based Dissertation, you will have the opportunity to carry out an independent research project inquiring into a problem of practice in your professional context.